 Retry schedule and duration

+Event Grid waits 30 seconds for a response after delivering a message.
+After 30 seconds, if the endpoint hasn’t responded, the message is queued for retry.
 Event Grid uses an exponential backoff retry policy for event delivery.
-If an endpoint doesn't respond or returns a failure code, Event Grid retries delivery on the following schedule on a best effort basis:
+Event Grid retries delivery on the following schedule on a best effort basis:

 - 10 seconds